Federal government websites often end in .gov or .mil. Before sharing sensitive information, make sure you’re on a federal government site.

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Accurate VINs help FMCSA associate crashes to the right vehicle, which can help prioritize carriers or drivers for interventions that pose the greatest safety risk.
+Accurate VINs allow FMCSA to associate crashes with the right vehicle, helping prioritize interventions for carriers or drivers that pose the greatest safety risk.

 Click on a State within the map to see its ratings for each performance measure and indicator.

 To view all the data in a table, click on the table icon in the top left corner.
-The table will show you the Overall State Rating, and the 12-Month Measure (12 MM) Rating and 3-Month Leading Indicator (3 LI) for each State for all Crash and Inspection measures.
+The table will show you the Overall State Rating, 12-Month Measure (12 MM) Rating, and 3-Month Leading Indicator (3 LI) for each State for all Crash and Inspection measures.
 Choose between Crash and Inspection measures, or view all, by selecting the appropriate radio button at the top.

 Click on a State within the map to see its Fatal Crash Completeness rating.